kkugosu/SecurityPortfolio/README.md

-# Security Portfolio
+# Server Portfolio

-Welcome to my Security Portfolio!
-This repository showcases my skills and projects related to various aspects of network security and cloud security.
+Welcome to my Server Portfolio!
+This repository showcases my skills and projects related to various aspects of network and cloud security.
 Here's a brief overview of what you can find in this portfolio:

 ## 1. Basic Network